Portrait of A Phenomenal Woman: A Monument to Honor Dr. Maya Angelou for the San Francisco Main Library

 Author, poet, activist, humanitarian, feminist, performer, and so much more, Dr. Maya Angelou’s extraordinary, life, works, and legacy are commemorated in the monument, Portrait of a Phenomenal Woman.

-The process of creating a monument to honor Dr. Angelou began with research: an immersion in Dr. Angelou’s works, interviews, performances, and reading works by other Black women writers and scholars to provide a broader context in which to think about her life and work.
+The process of creating a monument to honor Dr. Angelou began with research: immersion in Dr. Angelou’s works, interviews, performances, and reading works by other Black women writers and scholars to provide a broader context in which to think about her life and work.
 This phase was fluid and intuitive while information is gathered and thoughts and ideas become more cohesive.

 SELECTED WORKS FROM DR. ANGELOU’S ART Collection